CoppaFeel!

-CoppaFeel! is a breast cancer awareness charity based in London focused on promoting early detection of breast cancer by encouraging women under 30 to regularly check their breasts.
-CoppaFeel is a tongue-in-cheek reference to molestation.
+CoppaFeel! is a breast cancer awareness charity based in London focused on promoting early detection of breast cancer by encouraging young people to regularly check their chests.

-CoppaFeel! is a charity partner of Cosmopolitan magazine.

 History

 CoppaFeel! was founded in 2009 by sisters Maren and Kristin Hallenga, after Kristin was diagnosed with breast cancer at age 23.
-Despite a family history of cancer, doctors originally dismissed a tumor on Kristin's breast as “hormonal”.
+Despite a family history of cancer, doctors originally dismissed a lump on Kristin's breast as “hormonal”.

 Driven by the difficult experience, the Hallenga sisters launched CoppaFeel! at Beach Break Live in 2009.

 Mission and values

 CoppaFeel!'s awareness campaigns are based on increased physical self-awareness and monitoring one's breasts in the hopes of quickly detecting any changes.
 Most campaign work is carried out at universities, music festivals, schools and work places and via national awareness campaigns around the UK.
 CoppaFeel!'s ambassadors, called 'the Boobettes', are young women who experienced breast cancer at a young age.

 Campaigns

 In Summer 2014, the organization launched the ‘What Normal Feels Like’ campaign, seeking to reclaim language and imagery associated with breasts.
 Hundreds of women submitted pictures of their breasts, along with a descriptive word such as “wibbly” or “springy”, later used in a series of advertisements designed to normalise and desexualise female breasts.

 CoppaFeel! ran a ‘Cheknominate’ campaign, a “healthier” take on the Neknominate craze.
 Cheknominate encouraged people to record themselves checking their breasts before nominating a friend to do the same.
 The Huffington Post were supportive of the campaign, and encouraged their readers to use the hashtag #Cheknominate on social media.